top of page

 Essential Expense Tips When Using Accounting Software

-The most important aspect to this is: We will assume that the bank account linked to your software is “work-only” unless you notify us.
+The most important aspect to remember is this: We will assume that the bank account linked to your software is “work-only” unless you notify us.
+This means we assume all expenses are tax-deductible and all income is earned income unless you let us know otherwise.

 A female at a desk reviewing receipts